Learn to Sail a Lugger

 In 2013 Grayhound will be offering 'Sail a Lugger' taster courses, as well as longer voyages.
 If you are looking for more advanced skills then the Grayhound crew have years of racing experience to pass on.

-If you really want to get to grips with sailing a lugger like Grayhound then she has plenty of 7-10 day voyages which combine a decent few days sailing along the Devon, Brittany or Cornish coast and a traditional boat festival.
+If you really want to learn to sail and get to grips with sailing a lugger like Grayhound then she has a few 7-10 day voyages which combine a decent few days sailing along the Devon, Brittany or Cornish coast and a traditional boat festival.
 You can use your new found knowledge to watch how other luggers sail, and start to use a whole new language like 'dipping lug' or 'standing lug.'

 Marcus has already built a 30ft dipping lugger 'Veracity' back in 2003 and has since sailed her 22 000 miles including an Atlantic circumnavigation.
 He particularly loves taking part in friendly racing and surprising other sailors by showing the sheer pace of luggers.
 Marcus, and his purple lugger Veracity, are well known characters at classic boat festivals in Britain, France, and as far afield as Antigua Classics in the Caribbean.
 Boat builder, welder, sailing instructor, and experienced skipper, Marcus is now ready to take the tiller of this new, larger vessel.